Morsel/morsel-api/doc/API-Docs.md

 # Feed Methods

 ## GET ```/feed``` - Feed
 Returns the Feed for the authenticated User.
-The Feed consists of Morsels that aren't drafts sorted by their published_at date, with the most recent one's appearing first.
+The Feed consists of Morsels sorted by their created_at date, with the most recent one's appearing first.

 ### Request